iSoaker.com Home

 Outdoor Events

 Outdoor events with classmates, co-workers, friends, and/or family offer prime situations to present the idea of participating in a water war to others without making others feel odd about such a query.
 The squirt-pistol scheme as described in the Friends and Family First section works very well in an outdoor setting.
 However, some settings such as at picnic grounds or on the beach are perfect places to hold a larger scale water fight.
 In many cases, there are actually many interested individuals, but few would go the extra step to bring some water weaponry to the event.
 If you have the resources, bringing a few water blasters along to an event that you would be willing to share can work wonders at coaxing others' interest.
 On warm to hot weather days, few can resist the lure of a water blaster when it is presented to them at an outdoor event.
-To not intimidate inexperienced individuals, it is best to start off by exposing them first to smaller calibre blasters (no larger than a Super Soaker XP 70 in size).
+To not intimidate inexperienced individuals, it is best to start off by exposing them first to smaller calibre blasters (no larger than a Medium-sized water blaster).
 Akin to the squirt-pistol scheme, taking out one or two water blasters at first to gauge interest and recruit at least one other water blaster toting individual is the optimal way to begin.
 As more see and want to get involved, pulling out some more blasters and sharing them around can work wonders.
 Be sure to keep a note of who in the group appears to particularly enjoy hosing down others and be sure to talk with them before the end of the event about the possibility of having another water fight at a future date.

 Public Duelling